Library

 Books on your phone

-For people who like to read or listen to books on their smart phone, Kindle, or tablet, the library offers digital checkouts.
+The library offers digital checkouts for people who like to read or listen to books on their smartphone, Kindle, or tablet.
 The system is called OverDrive, and it can be accessed at pioneerland.lib.overdrive.com.

-Patrons are able to borrow up to five titles at a time, and can choose their own due dates from the options provided, which range from 7 to 21 days, at which time the item will automatically disappear from the device.
+Patrons can borrow up to five titles at a time and can choose their due dates from the options provided, which range from seven to 21 days, when the item will automatically disappear from the device.

 Free wireless internet